phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/index.md

             "email":"andrew.lunny@nitobi.com"
         }

-To use token authentication, use basic auth to post to `/token` with your token request.
-You will receive a token as a response:
+To use token authentication, use basic authentication to post to `/token` with your request, and the token returns in the response:

         $ curl -u andrew.lunny@nitobi.com -X POST -d "" https://build.phonegap.com/token</pre></strong>
         {